Jay-Wang77/Vehicle-Model-Predictive-Controller/README.md

 4. Control input variables: front_wheel_angle_0 for the front wheel angle and longitudinal_acceleration_0 for longitudinal acceleration.
 These variables are the control quantities adjusted by the optimizer to achieve the predicted vehicle state at time t.
 5. Forward iterate the dynamics model, predicting the vehicle's future motion based on the calculated state variables and control input variables.
 Then satisfy the equation: ***The predicted lateral position's calculated value during the optimization process must equal the value calculated from the vehicle dynamics model***.
 This is achieved by setting fg[1 + .... + t] equal to the difference between these two predicted values.

-> x_1 represents the predicted lateral position x at time step t+1 in the optimization variables.
+- **x_1** represents the predicted lateral position x at time step t+1 in the optimization variables.
-> x_0 + ...the latter term represents the predicted lateral position x at time step t+1 calculated from the vehicle dynamics model.
+- **x_0 + ...** the latter term represents the predicted lateral position x at time step t+1 calculated from the vehicle dynamics model.

 ### mpc_controller Class